 A high-impact Continuous Trap that revives BEWD from the GY or sets a "Blue-Eyes" Spell/Trap from the Deck.
 Now a core, searchable combo piece via Maiden of White.
 A double-edged sword, as its destruction wipes your board.

 A massive consistency boost.
 Searches a Level 1 Tuner and a "Blue-Eyes" Spell/Trap.
-Its GY effect is the key to summoning Blue-Eyes Tyrant Dragon.
+Its GY effect is the key to summoning Blue-Eyes Tyrant Dragon or cheating Extra Deck monsters into the Spell/Trap zone.

 This Field Spell provides an additional Normal Summon for a Level 1 Tuner and can send a BEWD from Deck to GY, extending combos and setting up resources.